-These are the current Christian Education opportunities for Winter 2022.
+These are the current Christian Education opportunities for Spring 2023.
 Have an idea for another class, or have any questions?
 Please contact Jennifer Vasquez, Director of Christian Education.

 Age 3 – Grade 2: Godly Play and More

 Our youngest members are invited to worship at the 10:00 service, receive Communion, and then meet the teachers in the Tower Room before going upstairs to the Godly Play classroom (aka, Children’s Chapel).
 Each week we will tell a new Godly Play story, ask wondering questions, or explore the world God made.
 We will wrap up around 11:15 so that children can still participate in Coffee Hour with their church family.
 It’s OK to drop-in as you are able!
 We are excited to share the stories and language of our faith in a way to is accessible to children.